-The hate crime is previewed in the Criminal Code, article 510, punishing the behaviours with a prison sentence of 1 to 4 years.
+Hate crime is previewed in the Criminal Code, Article 510, punishing the behaviours with a prison sentence of 1 up to 4 years.
 It is also possible to receive a fine from 6 to 12 months.
 Our lawyers can defend you, reducing your sentence to the minimum possible or achieving its absolution, depending on the specific case.

-The sentences imposed are of the utmost severity when the crimes have been carried out through a social media, via the internet or using information technologies, in a way in which it would be accessible to more people.
+The sentences imposed are of the utmost severity when the crimes have been carried out through social media, via the internet or using information technologies, thus making the action accessible to more people.

-Our lawyers are also specialised in Tax.
-With respect to Hate Crimes there is a specialised tax, the origin of the Delegation of the Criminal Protection of Equality and against Discrimination for the Decree of the General Tax of the State of the date 10th of October 2011.
+Our lawyers are also specialised in tax.
+With respect to hate crimes there is a specialised tax.
+The tax is called The origin of the Delegation of the Criminal Protection of Equality and against Discrimination for the Decree of the General Tax of the State of the date 10th of October 2011.

 How are Hate Crimes identified?

-Defined by its motivation, the nature of a hate crime can remain disguised if, with the occasion of the police or judicial investigation, they do not find the details or evidence which reveal the motivation as a cause of criminal action.
-On other occasions, the cause of this behaviour is not known by the bodies in charge of the investigation and criminal persecution, or they are not catalogued correctly.
-Often victims choose to not file a lawsuit due to their own feelings of vulnerability, the fear of the police forces, or the insecurity derived from the situation of irregularity in our country in relation to the inherent risk of administrative expulsion.
+Sometimes, the cause of this behaviour is not known by those in charge of the investigation and criminal prosecution.
+Moreover causes could be catalogued incorrectly.
+Often, victims choose to not file a lawsuit.
+This can be due to their own feelings of vulnerability, the fear of the police forces, or the insecurity derived from the situation of irregularity in our country due to the inherent risk of administrative expulsion.

 In Spain, the law follows the European Law for Hate Crimes, which derives from the European Tribunal of Human Rights.
-It is still important, as awareness and reporting of hate crimes increase, for training to increase for all judicial operators with responsibility in the investigation and judgement of this type of criminal offences, particularly of judges, lawyers and for the State Security.
+As awareness and reporting of hate crimes increase, it is important that training increases for all judicial operators with responsibility in the investigation and judgement of this type of criminal offences, particularly of judges, lawyers and for the State Security.

 For victims of a hate crime, or people accused of carrying out a hate crime, it is important to report them as soon as possible.
-Therefore, we recommend for you to contact a reliable Lawyer to represent you in the case.
+Therefore, we recommend that you contact a reliable lawyer to represent you in the case.
 At Piñera del Olmo, we have years of experince in criminal law cases, including those relating to hate crimes.
 Please do not hesitate to contact our firm, so that we can begin to help you with your case.

 Our criminal lawyers can help you with your case in Barcelona, Catalonia, or other areas of Spain.